Leukaemia UK is the new name for the ‘Elimination of Leukaemia Fund’

-We are excited to be involved in a Mind and Body project at King's College Hospital in London to pilot a new approach to care which integrates emotional wellbeing with clinical treatments.
+We are currently piloting the Leukaemia UK Mind and Body Team at King's College Hospital in London which is trialling an innovative new approach to care which integrates emotional wellbeing with clinical treatments.

 Care facilities: Hospital facilities for people affected by blood cancers have changed dramatically since Leukaemia UK was formed 40 years ago, partly as a result of our funding and lobbying.
 We continue to work to ensure that blood cancer wards are able to offer the best treatment, supported by specialist clinicians.

 Research: Leukaemia UK has contributed funding to King's Cell Therapy Unit which is currently researching ways of attacking leukaemia cells without harming healthy cells.
 We also support haematology research being carried out in leading hospitals and universities across the country.